 How Google enforces boot integrity on production machines

-This document describes the infrastructure controls that Google uses to enforce the integrity of the boot process on production machines.
+This document describes the infrastructure controls that Google uses to enforce the integrity of the boot process on production machines that are equipped with Titan.
 These controls, built on top of a measured boot process, help ensure that Google can recover its data center machines from vulnerabilities throughout their boot stack and return the machines from arbitrary boot states to known good configurations.

 Introduction

-The security posture of a data center machine is established at boot time.
+The security posture of a data center machine is highly dependent on the machine's configuration at boot time.
 The machine's boot process configures the machine's hardware and initializes its operating system, while keeping the machine safe to run in Google's production environment.

 At each step in the boot process, Google implements industry-leading controls to help enforce the boot state that we expect and to help keep customer data safe.
 These controls help ensure that our machines boot into their intended software, allowing us to remove vulnerabilities that could compromise the initial security posture of the machine.

-This document describes the boot process and demonstrates how our controls operate at each step in the boot flow.
+This document describes the boot process and demonstrates how our controls operate during the boot flow.
+The key objectives of our controls are the following:

 Background